 Full proposals are due January 8, 2021.

-Awards will be announced no later than February 2021.
+Awards will be announced March 2021.

 The results of the OVERCOME project will help guide efforts to create a more comprehensive response to connecting the unconnected by discovering patterns of success worth repeating on a larger scale and noting the distinctions that arise based on variations in the communities served.